puchkova/customers/README.md

 	 - password: **root**
 - Press save button
 - Now you can check the customer table *servers > test > databases > root > schemas > tables*
-- Right click on customers table, choose query tool, insert *SELECT * FROM customers;* query and press start button to see the data
+- To see table data right click on customers table, choose query tool, insert *SELECT * FROM customers;* query and press execute button

 ## Cases for Manual API Testing
 ### GET